 Don't you believe it?
 Check it one more time with another example!

-Let's say you need to have a ball with the volume of 33.5 ml.
+Let's say you need to make a ball with a volume of 33.5 ml.
 To prepare it you need to know its radius.
-As you probably know the equation for calculating the volume of the ball is as follows:
+As you probably know the equation for calculating the volume of a sphere is as follows:

 V = (4/3) * π * r³